 Fire drills in Student Housing are conducted each quarter during the academic year (3 times a year).
-In 2010, drills were conducted on February 9th, May 12th and October 21st.
+In 2011, drills were conducted on February 16th, May 10th and October 20th.

 All residents must evacuate their apartment and building area immediately during the sounding of a fire alarm or upon the direction of a University staff member.
-The Housing Services Evacuation Assembly Point is in Parking Lot 7A.
-Attempting to re-enter an apartment, community center, or mail room area without permission from University or Housing Services staff is prohibited.
+The Housing Services Evacuation Assembly Point is in Parking Lot 7A for Phase I and Phase II apartments and the grassy median on Mariondale for the Golden Eagle Apartments.
+Attempting to re-enter an apartment, community center, or mailroom area without permission from University or Housing Services staff is prohibited.
 Referral to University Police for criminal/legal action may also be a consequence for failing to comply with the evacuation policy.